 - Erase transient data on completion of operation execution. - Prevent unauthorized data leakage to non-volatile memory - Prevent data release (cryptographic keys, PINs), by physical/logical means. - Prevent unauthorized data storage, or data overwrite. - The card unlock function can only be performed by an authorized administrator.

 1.3 Module Identification

-The ID-One Cosmo V7 cryptographic module is available in different memory sizes, with or without contactless interface.
-The memory size and contactless capabilities are adjusted during manufacturing to meet marketing requirements.
+The ID-One Cosmo V7-n Lite cryptographic module is available in multiple memory sizes.

-The following commercial products are available with the version "-n" described in this validation:
+The following commercial products are available with the version "Lite" described in this validation: